Please ensure Javascript is enabled for purposes of website accessibility Glutamine for Muscle Recovery - Advanced Molecular Labs

 Glutamine for Muscle Growth?

-Given glutamine’s high concentration in muscle and its rich nitrogen content, it’s easy to see why many would think that glutamine for muscle recovery or muscle growth is an effective supplement.
-Afterall, muscle growth and recovery boils down to maintaining a net positive nitrogen balance in your muscles where nitrogen input exceeds nitrogen output.
-However, the actual l-glutamine benefits for these purposes are not supported by scientific evidence.
+Given glutamine's abundance in muscles and its nitrogen content, it's easy to assume that l-glutamine for muscle recovery or growth is effective.
+Muscle growth and recovery require a positive nitrogen balance, where nitrogen intake exceeds output.
+However, scientific evidence does not support the effectiveness of glutamine for these purposes.

 However, when you really start to look at the science of glutamine supplementation, the research tells a very different story.
 While early studies with glutamine noted that it was useful for burn victims, individuals with stomach ulcers, and muscle-wasting diseases (such as AIDS), those studies by an large administered glutamine intravenously, meaning it was injected directly into the bloodstream.